How do piezo motors work?

 Figure 2.

-stepping piezo motor
+walking piezo motor

 Figure 2: Working principle of a stepping piezo motor.